MicrosoftDocs/powerbi-docs/articles/powerbi-service-favorite-dashboards.md

 ## Add a dashboard as a *favorite*

 1. Open a dashboard that you use often.
+Even dashboards that have been shared with you can be a *favorite*.

 2. From the top-right corner of Power BI service, select **Favorite** or the star ![](media/powerbi-service-favorite-dashboards/power-bi-favorite-icon.png)  icon.